Connecting geometry and performance of two-qubit parameterized quantum circuits: Concurrence and the Ricci Scalar

 \section{Concurrence and the Ricci Scalar}

 Unlike its classical analogue, the Quantum Natural Gradient has no obvious connection to the geometry encountered in the optimization process.
 One might have considered calculating the curvature from the Fubini-Study metric derived from the real part of the Quantum Geometric Tensor, but as has been previously argued, one does not get a legitimate metric since the metric used in Quantum Natural Gradient is in general degenerate.
 As a consequence, one could consider regularizing the metric either by considering the pseudo-inverse or by adding a small constant multiplied by the identity matrix ($\epsilon I$), a kind of Tikhonov regularization.
 The downside to this path is that the value of the curvature depends on the regularization procedure and in fact for the Tikhonov regularization the curvature in some cases is ill-defined since the value at a point depends on how this small constant is brought to zero.
+Nevertheless, in practice, carefully setting regularization has been shown to reduce the measurement costs of QNG \cite{VanStraaten2021}.

 What we opt for therefore, is a rather indirect way of seeing the Quantum Natural Gradient geometrically at work.
 We will calculate another metric, a \textit{quaternionic} Fubini-Study metric that can be placed on the base manifold of two qubits, $S^4$.
 Amazingly enough this metric connects the concurrence (entanglement) of the quantum circuit and the curvature of the base manifold.